 Access the Toolkit

-Fill out the information below and click “Submit” to gain immediate access to the Talking Mental Health Toolkit and its companion Empowering Mental Health Conversations webinar.
+Fill out the information below and click “Submit” to gain immediate access to the Talking Mental Health Toolkit for Empowering Mental Health Conversations and its companion Empowering Mental Health Conversations webinar.

 - MH Mediate was founded by mediator Dan Berstein to advance best practices in mental health communication and conflict resolution.
 MH Mediate provides trainings, mediation services, and organizational consulting to help people talk about mental health, resolve conflicts, address challenging behaviors, and become accessible to diverse needs.